Spümcø: Later years and closure

-In these years, Spümcø co-produced four video games for which they provided character designs and animations.
+In these years, Spümcø co-produced three video games for which they provided character designs and animations.
 The first two games were Yoake no Mariko and Yoake no Mariko 2nd Act, two voice acting simulation games in which the goal is for the player to deliver fitting performances of lines from movie scenes of different genres that are playing on-screen.
-The games were developed in collaboration with Japan Studio under the name "Lindwurm", published by Sony Interactive Entertainment, and released exclusively in Japan for the PlayStation 2 on December 6, 2001, and January 24, 2002, respectively.
-The third game was Space Fishermen, another collaboration with Japan Studio under the name "Land Ho!", published by Sony Interactive Entertainment and released exclusively in Japan for the PlayStation 2 on October 24, 2002.
-The game centers around Diver, Masabo, and Swallow, 3 cel-shaded "space fishermen" whose task is to find undiscovered fish across space and reel them in to document and use as bait to catch other fish.
-The game was later re-released in Japan as a PlayStation 2 Classic on the PlayStation 3's PlayStation Store on August 21, 2013.
-The fourth and final game was Go!
+The games were developed in collaboration with Sony Computer Entertainment, and released exclusively in Japan for the PlayStation 2 on December 6, 2001, and January 24, 2002, respectively.
+The third and final game was Go!
 Go!
 Hypergrind, a skateboarding game released on the GameCube by Atlus in North America on November 18, 2003.
 It features a crew of 11 animated characters who compete to become the next star of an upcoming Spümcø animated show on extreme skateboarding.
 The game's story states that Toon World is helping Spümcø "to renew interest in the medium and revive the struggling economy [of traditional cel animation]".

-On July 18, 2005, Kricfalusi decided to shut down Spümcø shortly thereafter, following a lawsuit by Carbunkle which was filed against Spümcø in the Canadian court system over royalties and credit for Bob's contributions to Ren and Stimpy.
-In the summer of 2008, Kricfalusi made a partial payment to Bob Jaques after Jaques had ceased seeking legal action against him.
-The Spumco trademark expired in 2007.
+On July 18, 2005, Kricfalusi decided to shut down Spümcø shortly thereafter, following a lawsuit by Carbunkle which was filed against Spümcø in the Canadian court system over royalties and credit for Bob Jaques's contributions to Ren and Stimpy.
+In the summer of 2008, Kricfalusi made a partial payment to Jaques after Jaques had ceased seeking legal action against him.
+The Spümcø trademark expired in 2007.